jlacar/jlacar.github.io/coding/premature-optimization-1.md

 ## But what's the real answer?

-When it comes to the question of optimization, a good answer would be along these lines.
+When it comes to the question of optimization, a good answer would be along these lines:

 1. Don't, just don't.
 Not yet.
 Clarify the code first.
 2. Don't, just don't.
 Not yet.
 Simplify the code first.